aughey/cpp_playground/StateMachine.md

 ## What is a state machine

 - **Time** series sequence of operations
+    - Flashing light On and Off with time passing between changes
 - **Other work** happens between steps
+    - Timers, display update, other work
 - **Waiting for** something else to finish before proceeding

 ## Requirements